curl/everything-curl/libcurl-url.md

 Since version 7.62.0, libcurl offers an API for parsing, updating and generating URLs.
 Using this, applications can take advantage of using libcurl's URL parser for its own purposes.
-By using the exact same parser, security problems due to different interpretations can be avoided.
+By using the same parser, security problems due to different interpretations can be avoided.

 ## Include files